 7. Fertilizers – It is ideal to use liquid fertilizers when you are growing any fruits or vegetables in containers.

 8. Pesticides – Watermelons are often infected by pests such as cucumber beetles and aphids.
 Therefore use organic pesticides to protect your plant.

-7 Tips to Follow for Growing Watermelons in A Container
+7 Tips to Follow on How To Grow Watermelons In Container

 1. Sowing the watermelon seeds

 There are over 500 varieties of melons.
 However, not all are suitable for growing in containers.
 Sugar pot watermelons have vines that are compact and are generally more ideal for growing in confined spaces.

 Begin by filling a cup or a small pot with the soilless mix.
 Make a 1/2 inch pit, place 2-3 seeds, and cover it up.
 Place the pots on a tray.
 This facilitates easy watering at the bottom of the pot.

 Keep the tray in a warm place and let the seeds germinate.
 This usually takes 7 days.
 After the seedlings acquire their 1st set of true leaves, pinch out the weaker plants from each pot and keep only the healthiest plant.

 2. Transplanting the watermelon seedlings